- St Marys Church

 The seven critical-care Covid Hospitals have been named after Florence Nightingale , a prominent figure in nursing history and role model in the NHS.
 Florence Nightingale was born in 1820 into a wealthy family.
 In the face of their strong opposition, she insisted on training to be a nurse.
 In 1853 she headed her own private nursing institute in London.
 She won great acclaim improving conditions for the wounded during the Crimean War and devoted the rest of her life to reforming nursing care.
 Her school at St Thomas’s Hospital helped to elevate nursing into a profession.

-We give you thanks for the life and work
+thanks for the life and work

 of all those whose vision founded our National Health Service,